top of page

 The verb 'repel' has its etymological origins in the Latin word 'repellere,' which can be broken down into 're,' meaning 'back,' and 'pellere,' meaning 'to drive' or 'to push.'
 This etymology conveys the core idea of pushing something back or driving it away.
 In its historical usage, 'repel' has often been associated with the act of using force or a repelling agent to deter or drive away something undesirable or threatening.
 This concept has persisted over time, and the term 'repel' continues to be employed to describe actions that involve the rejection or resistance of external forces or influences, whether in a physical or metaphorical sense.

-Quiz: Find the meaning of the verb repel:
+Find the correct meaning of the verb repel:

 Try Again!